 The period of awards is from one to two years.
 All funded PIs are required to submit written semiannual reports during the project to describe the progress made toward the goals and deliverables established in the original proposal and agreed-upon time line.
 A final report must also be submitted at the conclusion of the project.
 The due dates for these reports will be coordinated with the JHT Director upon project initiation.
-Two-year projects will be reviewed by the JHT Steering Committee, and/or other designated reviewers, and the JHT and TPC/NHC Directors near the end of the first year for suitability for continuation into the second year.
-PIs are required to submit a renewal proposal along with the second semiannual report for this review.
-The renewal proposal must provide updates to the project work plan, deliverables, time line, IT requirements, budget, documentation and training plans, etc. This review is also based upon the semiannual reports and upon feedback received from the TPC/NHC point(s) of contact.
+Two-year projects will be reviewed by the JHT Steering Committee, and/or other designated reviewers, and the JHT and operational center Directors near the end of the first year for suitability for continuation into the second year.
+The due date for renewal proposals will be established by the JHT Director and will usually be soon after the date for the first semiannual report.
+The renewal proposal must provide updates to the project work plan, deliverables, time line, IT requirements, budget, documentation and training plans, etc. This review is also based upon the semiannual reports and upon feedback received from the operational center's point(s) of contact.
 The criteria upon which the renewal review are based are the following: (1) The progress toward milestones in the original time line, (2) the potential for completing the testing and evaluation process and providing the stated deliverables by the end of the second year, and (3) appropriateness and reasonableness of the budget with respect to available JHT funds.
 Given a favorable review, each project may be funded for a second year.

 A JHT project reaches its completion in one of two ways.
-A two-year project may end after approximately one year, if the TPC/NHC and JHT Directors and the JHT Steering Committee (and/or other designated reviewers) decide, as described above, that insufficient progress has been made to justify continuation of the project into year two.
+A two-year project may end after approximately one year, if the JHT Director and the JHT Steering Committee (and/or other designated reviewers) decide, as described above, that insufficient progress has been made to justify continuation of the project into year two.
 A JHT project ends more conventionally with the submission by the principal investigator(s) of a final report at the conclusion of the original agreed-upon project duration.
-Based upon this report, and reports from the JHT staff and from project points of contact at the operational center, the TPC/NHC Director will subsequently make a decision on whether or not operational implementation of the project deliverables will occur.
+Based upon this report, and reports from the JHT staff and from project points of contact at the operational center, the operational center Director will subsequently make a decision on whether or not operational implementation of the project deliverables will occur.
 Decisions on operational implementation are at the sole discretion of the operational center Director.
 Operational implementation may or may not occur, irrespective of whether metrics for success defined during the JHT-funded project period have been met.
-The TPC/NHC Director's decision to implement the new science or technology at the end of the operational demonstration period is based on a cost-benefit analysis that includes consideration of the following four criteria:
+For example, the TPC/NHC Director's decision to implement the new science or technology at the end of the operational demonstration period is based on a cost-benefit analysis that includes consideration of the following four criteria:

 - 1. Forecast or analysis benefit: expected improvement in operational forecast and/or analysis accuracy - 2.
 Efficiency: adherence to forecaster time constraints and ease of use needs - 3.
-Compatibility: IT compatibility with operational hardware, software, data, communications, etc.
+Compatibility: IT compatibility with operational hardware, software, data, communications, etc. - 4.
+Sustainability: availability of resources to operate, upgrade, and/or provide support

-4. Sustainability: availability of resources to operate, upgrade, and/or provide support These criteria are not used in the evaluation of the proposals.
+Note that these criteria are not identical to those used in the evaluation of the proposals.